billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 ## V. D-H Parametric Table of (assigned mechanical manipulator) description and computation.

-D-H Parametric is a shortcut for finding homogeneous transformation matrices and is commonly seen in documentation for industrial robots as well as in the research literature.
+**D-H Parametric Table** is a shortcut for finding homogeneous transformation matrices and is commonly seen in documentation for industrial robots as well as in the research literature.
-The **D-H Parametric Table** is consist of four parameters:
+The D-H Parametric Table is consist of four parameters:

 The two parameters used for rotation/orientation are **θ** and **α**.